 The latest incarnation of the housing authority board, appointed mostly by current city manager Jay Ash, continued in the same dismal tradition.
 The board routinely approved outlandish pay hikes for McLaughlin, who resigned after the Globe exposed his $360,000 annual salary for doing a job worth - maybe - a fourth as much.
 The board resigned too, but not before placing a McLaughlin underling in the post.
 Meanwhile, the FBI is probing how McLaughlin tried to grab another $200,000 on the way out the door courtesy of a paper-shredding colleague.

-The Chelsea Housing authority doesn’t need a new board of directors.
-It doesn’t even need a housing authority.
-State law allows for regionalization of public housing agencies.
-The best solution would be to fold the management of Chelsea’s roughly 800 units of public housing and 600 subsidized rental certificates into Boston’s 26,000-unit portfolio.
+Enough, already.
+The Chelsea Housing Authority doesn’t need a new board of commissioners.
+Chelsea doesn’t even need a housing authority.
+State law allows for regionalization of public housing authorities.
+The best solution would be to fold the management of Chelsea’s 850 units of public housing and 600 subsidized rental certificates into Boston’s 26,000-unit portfolio.